 Sugar Free Low Carb Strained Greek-Style Yoghurt: HOW TO MAKE IT in 2 easy steps.

-Ever since learning to strain yoghurt I have been enjoying it every day and I can never get sick of it.
+Ever since I learned to strain yoghurt I have been enjoying it every day and I can never get sick of it.
 With mulberries, blueberries, or a strawberry compote, with added chia seeds or nuts, or everything at once…….mmmhhhhh, so good.
 So why do I strain yoghurt?
 Why not just buy Greek-style yoghurt?
 Simple.
 It is so good, healthy and filling that shop-bought doesn’t even come close.
 Plus straining removes carbs, which is what keto is all about.

 When I first started keto, I spent a lot of time looking for foods that I could eat whilst minimising carbs.
 Ordinary yoghurt pots had always been one of my favourite desserts or snacks, but being loaded with sugar, starches, fruit and flavourings, they suddenly became a no-go-area.
 Greek or Greek-style yoghurt became an obvious low carb choice, but it was expensive, difficult to find and, to tell you the truth, I didn’t like it much.